ThemeBoy/SportsPress/readme.txt

 * Season Archives
 * Venue Information & Maps
 * Statistics & League Table Columns Configuration
-* Import Events, Teams, and Players from CSV Files
+* Import Events, Teams, Players, and Staff from CSV Files

+More details about each feature are available on the [ThemeBoy Website](http://themeboy.com/sportspress/).

 = Premium Extensions =

 Looking for more league functionality?
 ThemeBoy offers a range of [SportsPress extensions](http://themeboy.com/plugins/) to add more features to your sports website.

-= Get SportsPress in your language! =
+= Get SportsPress in your language =

 We have a wonderful group of users who have contributed over 30 languages to the SportsPress plugin, but the community could always use a little more help.
 If you speak another language and feel confident in translating, please join our Transfix project to contribute to your language!